-The transition & search process can appear to be a formidable enterprise.
-It can stretch on for a year or more, depending in part on the organizational skills of the Search Committee leadership, their own sense of urgency and the reliability of those who take on various assignments, and most significantly timing and the availability of clergy appropriate to the call.
-Generally, the search process takes from nine to eighteen months.
-The goal ought to be to take as much time as necessary to do a thorough job while not wasting time.
+The transition & search process are a formidable enterprise that can stretch on for months, depending in part on the organizational skills of the Search Committee leadership, their own sense of urgency and the reliability of those who take on various assignments, and most significantly timing and the availability of clergy appropriate to the call.
+The goal is to take as much time as necessary to do a thorough job while not wasting time.

-While the process can seem complicated, there are really only 4 major tasks:
+While the process can seem complicated, there are four major tasks:

-- Developing a PROFILE - Performing self study (Search Committee) - Updating Web site (Search Committee and/or Vestry) - Determining compensation (Vestry/Finance Committee) - Developing & Posting Profile (Search Committee or Vestry-always with vestry approval) - Filling out OTM Profile (Search Committee or Vestry, with vestry approval) - Securing NOMINATIONS - This means disseminating the profile (Search Committee) - Posting the OTM (Search Committee) - Devising a DISCERNMENT process (Search Committee & Vestry) - Issuing a CALL (Vestry, based on candidates provided by the Search Committee, if applicable)
+• Developing a PROFILE

+- Performing self study (Search Committee) - ❖ Updating Web site (Search Committee and/or Vestry) - ♣ Determining compensation (Vestry/Finance Committee) - Developing & Posting Profile (Search Committee or Vestry-always with vestry approval) - ❖ Filling out OTM Profile (Search Committee or Vestry, with vestry approval)

+• Securing NOMINATIONS

+- ❖ This means disseminating the profile (Search Committee) - ♣ Posting the OTM (Search Committee) - Devising a DISCERNMENT process (Search Committee & Vestry) - Issuing a CALL (Vestry, based on candidates provided by the Search Committee, if applicable)